History of Pablo Escobar in Timeline

 1985: Escobar's role in the Palace of Justice siege

-In 1985, according to Virginia Vallejo, Escobar financed the Palace of Justice siege which was committed by M-19; she blamed the army for the killings of more than 100 people.
+In 1985, Escobar financed the Palace of Justice siege, which was committed by M-19.
+According to Vallejo, the army was responsible for the killings of over 100 people.

-In late 1986, Colombia's Supreme Court declared the previous extradition treaty illegal due to being signed by a presidential delegation, not the president.
+In late 1986, Colombia's Supreme Court declared the previous extradition treaty with the United States illegal due to it being signed by a presidential delegation, not the president, marking a short-lived victory for Escobar.

-In August 1989, Pablo Escobar ordered the assassination of Luis Carlos Galán and planted a bomb on Avianca Flight 203 in an attempt to assassinate César Gaviria Trujillo, resulting in the deaths of 107 people.
+On August 18, 1989, Luis Carlos Galán was assassinated at Pablo Escobar's orders.
+Subsequently, Escobar planted a bomb on Avianca Flight 203 in an attempt to assassinate Galán's successor, César Gaviria Trujillo, resulting in the deaths of 107 people.

-In 1991, Pablo Escobar surrendered to Colombian authorities after negotiations with the government, in exchange for a reduced sentence and preferential treatment, and the newly approved Colombian Constitution of 1991 prohibited extradition of Colombian citizens to the United States.
+In 1991, Pablo Escobar surrendered to Colombian authorities in exchange for a reduced sentence and preferential treatment during his captivity.
+The extradition of Colombian citizens to the United States was prohibited by the newly approved Colombian Constitution of 1991.

-In 1992, Pablo Escobar escaped and went into hiding when authorities attempted to move him to a more standard holding facility, leading to a nationwide manhunt.
+In July 1992, Pablo Escobar escaped from La Catedral when authorities attempted to move him to a more standard holding facility, leading to a nationwide manhunt.

-On 2 December 1993, Pablo Escobar was found and killed in Medellín by Colombian special forces, who were using technology provided by the United States, after a shootout while trying to escape from the roof of a house.
+On December 2, 1993, Pablo Escobar was found and killed in a house in Medellín by Colombian special forces, after they traced his location using technology provided by the United States.
+He was shot while trying to escape from the roof.

-In 1993, Pablo Escobar was killed in his hometown by the Colombian National Police, a day after his 44th birthday, leading to the crumbling of the Medellín Cartel.
+In 1993, Pablo Escobar was killed in his hometown by the Colombian National Police, a day after his 44th birthday, marking the end of the Medellín Cartel.

 1995: Escobar's family flees Colombia

-In July 2006, Virginia Vallejo, who had a romantic relationship with Escobar from 1983 to 1987, offered her testimony to Attorney General Mario Iguarán in the trial against former Senator Alberto Santofimio, who was accused of conspiracy in the 1989 assassination of Luis Carlos Galán.
-Iguarán acknowledged the contact from Vallejo in July 2006.
+In July 2006, Virginia Vallejo offered her testimony to Attorney General Mario Iguarán in the trial against former Senator Alberto Santofimio, who was accused of conspiracy in the 1989 assassination of Luis Carlos Galán.
+Although Vallejo contacted his office in July 2006, the judge decided to close the trial before Vallejo could testify.

-On July 18, 2006, Virginia Vallejo was taken to the United States on a Drug Enforcement Administration (DEA) flight for "safety and security reasons" because of her cooperation in high-profile criminal cases.
+On 18 July 2006, Virginia Vallejo was taken to the United States on a special flight of the Drug Enforcement Administration (DEA) for "safety and security reasons" due to her cooperation in high-profile criminal cases.

-On October 28, 2006, Escobar's body was exhumed at the request of some of his relatives in order to take a DNA sample to confirm the alleged paternity of an illegitimate child and remove all doubt about the identity of the body.
+On 28 October 2006, Escobar's body was exhumed at the request of some of his relatives in order to take a DNA sample and remove all doubt about the identity of the body that had been buried next to his parents for 12 years.

 By 2007, the hippos at Hacienda Nápoles had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.